Skip to main content

 What do we mean by a court order?

-A court order is an official judgement or ruling issued by a court which sets out what a person can or can’t do.
-They are often referred to as ancillary orders and are imposed in addition to other sentences or disposals.
+A court order is an official decision by a court that tells someone what they must or must not do.
+These are often called ancillary orders and are usually given alongside other punishments.

-In certain situations, a judge must impose an ancillary order, for example a person found guilty of causing death by dangerous driving must be disqualified.
-In other situations, it’s up to the judge to decide whether it’s appropriate to give an ancillary order, taking into account the circumstances and seriousness of the offence.
-In these cases, the prosecution will ask the judge to make an order.
+In some cases, a judge must issue an ancillary order – for example, someone guilty of causing death by dangerous driving must be disqualified from driving.
+In other cases, the judge decides whether to give an order, depending on how serious the crime is.
+In those situations, the prosecution usually asks the judge to make the order.

 There are a number of different ancillary orders including: